 Protection of information

 We maintain strict security measures in order to protect your personal information.
-This includes certain procedures such as encrypting data on our websites and compliance with all applicable legal requirements.
+The procedures are constantly monitored and updated in accordance with the latest technology.

 Access to personal information

-The Privacy Act 1993 gives you the right to access and correct personal information held by us.
-Your information is held securely and will not be disclosed to any other person or organisation unless authorised by you.
-To query or access any personal information we hold, call our Customer Contact Centre, visit an AA Centre, or log in to www.aa.co.nz to gain access.
+- To query or access any personal information the AA holds, call AA’s Customer Contact Centre, visit an AA Centre, or log in to www.aa.co.nz to gain access.

-If you do not want us to deploy cookies in your browser, you can change your computer settings to reject cookies or to notify you when a website tries to put a cookie on your computer.
-Please be aware that rejecting cookies may affect your ability to use some of the products and/or services on our website.
+We may match your cookies information to what we know about you for analysis and advertising purposes.
+If you do not want us to deploy cookies into your browser, you can set your browser to reject cookies, or to notify you when a website tries to put a cookie on your computer.
+However, rejecting cookies may affect your ability to use some of the products and/or services on Our Websites.